 The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy or position of The Geopolitics.

 The author is currently pursuing her Post Graduation in Geopolitics and International Relations at Manipal Academy of Higher Education, Karnataka, India.
-Her research interest areas include India’s National Security, Strategy and Defence, India’s Foreign Policy Orientations, Counter-terrorism measures and China’s Role in South Asia.
+Her research interest areas include India’s National Security and Foreign Policy Orientations, Geopolitics of South Asia, and Maritime Security.
 She has also worked as a Research Intern in the Institute for Defence Studies and Analyses, New Delhi.